-18. Unauthorized Entry or Use of College Facilities
+17. Unauthorized Entry or Use of College Facilities

-- a.
-Unauthorized entry into any college building, office, or another facility - b.
-Remaining without authorization in any building after normal closing hours
+- a) Unauthorized entry into any college building, office, or another facility. - b) Remaining without authorization in any building after normal closing hours.

-19. Unauthorized Use of Computers and/or Internet
+18. Unauthorized Use of Computers and/or Internet

-- a.
-Unauthorized entry or attempted entry into a file for any purpose, including but not limited to, use, read, transfer or alter the contents - b.
-Use or attempted use of another individual's identification and/or password to access a campus computer or network - c.
-Use or attempted use of computing facilities and resources to interfere with the work of another student, faculty, or college official - d.
-Use or attempted use of computing facilities to view or send obscene or abusive messages - e.
-Use or attempted use of computing facilities and resources to violate copyright laws
+- a) Unauthorized entry or attempted entry into a file for any purpose, including but not limited to, use, read, transfer or alter the contents. - b) Use or attempted use of another individual's identification and/or password to access a campus computer or network. - c) Use or attempted use of computing facilities and resources to interfere with the work of another student, faculty, or college official. - d) Use or attempted use of computing facilities to view or send obscene or abusive messages. - e) Use or attempted use of computing facilities and resources to violate copyright laws.

-20. Violation of Confidentiality
+19. Violation of Confidentiality

-- a.
-Disclosing confidential Student Conduct information as a member of the Student Conduct Board - b.
-Disclosing confidential work-related information as a student employee a.
-Violating any campus, program, or housing regulations published in hard copy or available electronically.
-(The Code is a minimal set of standards.
-Other offices and departments may set forth more rigid policies for specific programs, activities, or facilities.)
+- a) Disclosing confidential Student Conduct information as a member of the Student Conduct Board. - b) Disclosing confidential work-related information as a student employee.